 2. The NEF authorizes the AF request and may apply policies to control the overall amount of pre-defined QoS authorized for the AF.
 If the authorisation is not granted, steps 3 and 4 are skipped and the NEF replies to the AF with a Result value indicating that the authorisation failed.
+If necessary, the NEF maps the received information from the AF (e.g., Spatial Validity Condition) into area of validity, determined by local configuration.